lxvm/pdf_tchotchke/pdf_tchotchke/pdf_tchotchke/redaction/README.md

 ## Summary

-- `whiteout.py`: a tool that removes or replaces text in any document type.
+- `whiteout.py`: a tool that replaces text in any document type with spaces (for pdfs, for sure, otherwise maybe).
-It also has some tools for pdfs, some requiring
+- `whiteout_re.py`: a tool that replaces text in pdfs with spaces (for sure)
 - `redact.py`: a tool to search for and remove particular pdf objects.
+(Unfinished)
+- `editor.py`: classes to parse pdfs into their parts. (in progress)
 - `prepare.py` : a shell script to automate redaction

 To use these scripts, install the dependencies of [`pdftotext`](https://github.com/jalan/pdftotext).